fadden/CiderPress2/DiskArc/FS/CPM-notes.md

 The byte fields are:
  - `ST`: status.
 Possible values:
 	- 0-15: user number.
 	- 16-31: could be user number, could be a password extent (CP/M v3).
+Some
 	- 32: disc label (CP/M v3).
 	- 33: timestamp (CP/M v3 or third-party mod to CP/M v2.2).
 	- 0xe5: entry is unused